 Located in the bustling Queen West/Parkdale neighbourhood, Clandestino Wine Bar might look inconspicuous from the outside, fitting in perfectly with the rest of the storefronts.
 All it takes is one step into the space and one bite of its food to realize that while it might have broken ground in Toronto, its influences and reach are spread across the globe.

 The brainchild of the restaurant -- chef and owner Desart Dulaj -- named Clandestino after an album recorded by his favourite singer, Manu Chao.
-Not only that, but the name is also an homage to his family and their story of when they immigrated from Poland to Italy.
+Not only that, but the name is also an homage to his family and their story of when they immigrated from Albania to Italy.

 "When we went to Italy, we were clandestine," Dulaj said.
 "We're illegal; leaving from Communism."

 Italy is not where his journey ended but rather became his first stepping stone.
 He first got into the food industry by making sausages to pay for his running shoes at age 14.
 Since then, he has never worked anywhere else but in a restaurant, with his job taking him to Japan, Russia, Finland and New York.

 The Big Apple is where he got his first taste of being a restaurant owner, owning Bistro Desart before meeting his now wife and moving to Toronto in 2007.